 The proximity principle has been successfully applied when it comes to navigational links and sub-navigational links; you must have entered online and see a carefully arranged list of links, with the drop down navigational menus.
 Now you know that this is all psychologically arranged.
-Web designers have resorted to the proximity principle in order to group different types of images or logos.
+Web designers at Globalgraphics have resorted to the proximity principle in order to group different types of images or logos.
 Their main desire was for people to understand the relation between the two groups, the importance of one over the other.

 Everything on the web is practically defined by the proximity principle, whether we are talking about a simple web form that any user has to complete, the icons arranged on a web page or different menus that are made with this principle in mind for easy browsing.
 And it’s all related to the way we perceive things.

 According to the common fate principle, if certain elements appear to be moving at once, then they are perceived as being part of a group.
 For example, if you were to have an image with several dots and you would be able to press a button in order to move let’s say six dots in one direction, then you would automatically perceive those dots as belonging to a group.

 With the common fate principle, it seems that, as soon movement is noticed, relationships will start to develop.
 For a web designer, this principle is highly important, because one constantly seeks the relations between different elements; the way one element relates to the other is highly essential for the success of a web design project.